 Review summary: Leica M Typ 262 vs Fujifilm X100F

-Arguments in favor of the Leica M (Typ 262):
+Advantages of the Leica M (Typ 262):

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.